ingitdb/ingitdb.github.io/index.md

 There is a publicly available IngitDB demo database - [https://github.com/ingitdb/ingitdb-demo-db](https://github.com/ingitdb/ingitdb-demo-db)

-You can alsow view & edit IngitDB data in a [https://ingitdb.com/app/at/github.com/repo/ingitdb-demo-db~main@ingitdb](web app).
+You can alsow view & edit IngitDB data in a [web app](https://ingitdb.com/app/at/github.com/repo/ingitdb-demo-db~main@ingitdb).

 The demo database has few sample datasets: